NH police searching for suspects after 2 teenage girls shot with BB gun

 MANCHESTER, N.H.
-(WHDH) - Police in Manchester, New Hampshire, are searching for suspects after a 13-year-old girl and a 14-year-old girl were shot with what appears to be a BB gun as they were walking home from school on Thursday.
+(WHDH) - Police in Manchester, New Hampshire, are searching for suspects after two girls, ages 13 and 14, were shot with what appeared to be a BB gun as they walked home from school on Thursday.

 The girls, who were walking home from Central High School, were shot around 2:45 p.m. near the intersection of Ashland and Bridge streets and were immediately taken to Elliot Hospital, according to the Manchester Police Department.